-MONTREAL – Nine days ago, shortly after center Konsta Helenius arrived in Buffalo to serve as a Black Ace, the Sabres promoted the rookie to the main practice group.
+MONTREAL – A week ago, shortly after center Konsta Helenius arrived in Buffalo to serve as a Black Ace, the Sabres promoted the rookie to the main practice group.

 While the Sabres boast depth up front, Helenius, who turned 20 on Monday, is a high-end young talent.
 By moving him up, they illustrated he could be an option during the Stanley Cup Playoffs.

-Tonight, in Game 4 of the Sabres’ second-round series, Helenius is expected to make his NHL postseason debut against the Canadiens in the Bell Centre.
+On Tuesday, in Game 4 of the Sabres’ second-round series, Helenius made make his NHL postseason debut against the Canadiens in the Bell Centre.

-The Sabres, who trail the best-of-seven series 2-1, need a spark after suffering two straight four-goal losses.
+The Sabres, who began the night trailing the best-of-seven series 2-1, needed a spark after suffering two straight four-goal losses.

 “I was expecting the call up, but not to play right away,” said Helenius, the 14th overall pick in 2024.

-The speedy Finn centered Jason Zucker and Jack Quinn during the pregame skate.
+The speedy Finn centered Jason Zucker and Jack Quinn.
 Center Ryan McLeod moved the to fourth line between Jordan Greenway and Beck Malenstyn.
-Center Sam Carrick is expected to be scratched.
+To make room for the youngster, the Sabres scratched center Sam Carrick.

 Helenius, whose 62 points in 63 games this season tied for the Rochester Americans’ lead with defenseman Zac Jones, played his first nine NHL games leading up to the Olympic break earlier this season.